Salman0403/Salman0403/README.md

 </p>

 <h3>⚡ Fun facts</h3>
-you can either found me doing coding 💻 or found me on my bike exploring new place 🚲
+You can either find me immersed in coding 💻 or discover me on my bike, exploring new places 🚲